hridambasu/swiftlancer-code/README.md

 Worker 3 (0xeb00e4c95368d1f7f440d304a0084de5904f17e1): 3.48 M gas

-Rquester (optimistic case): 2.0 M gas for the whole protocol
+Requester (optimistic case): 2.0 M gas for the whole protocol

-Rquester (worst case): average  (0.141+0.184+0.199) = 0.524 M gas to reject per each submission
+Requester (worst case): average  (0.141+0.184+0.199) = 0.524 M gas to reject per each submission

 ## An incorrect implementation also deployed at Ropsten network in the earlier